Environmental Health deals with complaints about nuisance caused by excessively bright lights

-- Does the area need a light?, sometimes lights can create shadows for criminals to work in.
-If you want more information about this please view the leaflet ‘security lighting friend or foe’ in the document section below
+- Does the area need a light? sometimes lights can create shadows for criminals to work in.
+If you want more information about this, please read our leaflet ‘security lighting friend or foe’ in the related content

-If you want more advice about light nuisance please see our ‘Light’ leaflet (which you can view or download from the Related Content section) this explains the law and gives advice about some of the things that we may consider to be a nuisance.
+- If you want more advice about light nuisance please read our ‘Light’ leaflet which you can view or download from the related content.
+This explains the law and gives advice about some of the things that we may consider to be a nuisance.

 What you should do if you are having problems with a light

-In most circumstances the problem can easily be resolved by politely telling the person about it, if they do not know it is a problem they cannot deal with it.
-If after a reasonable amount of time nothing has been done to solve the problem, you can register your complaint with us.
+In most circumstances the problem can easily be resolved by politely telling the person about it, if they do not know it is a problem, they cannot deal with it.
+If the problem doesn’t resolve, you can register your complaint with us.

 You can do this by completing our on-line form ‘make a complaint about a light’ using this form.